jamesmortensen/node-webkit-chrome-api-stubs/README.md

 To override the webkitNotifications in your own app, add the script tag to all your HTML windows that use notifications.
 Be sure to include the stubs as well.

 See the [test.js](https://github.com/jamesmortensen/node-webkit-chrome-api-stubs/blob/master/test.js) file for an example of how to use the notifications.

+## Issues

+If you encounter bugs/issues, see the [issue tracker](https://github.com/jamesmortensen/node-webkit-chrome-api-stubs/issues).
+If you have questions, I can also be found on Twitter as [@jmort253](https://twitter.com/jmort253).